-The Geita open pit gold mine is 80km south-west of the town of Mwanza in the north-west of Tanzania and is 100% owned by AngloGold Ashanti.
+The Geita open-pit gold mine is located 80km south-west of Mwanza, north-western Tanzania, and is 100% owned by AngloGold Ashanti.

 It is the biggest of the group’s eight open-pit mines in Africa and is its only operation in Tanzania.

-Prior to April 2004, the mine was managed under the joint venture agreement between Ashanti and AngloGold.
-Since the merger of these businesses Geita is now a wholly owned subsidiary.
+Prior to April 2004, the gold mine was managed under the joint venture between Ashanti and AngloGold.
+Since the merger of these businesses, Geita Gold Mining is now a wholly owned subsidiary of AngloGold Ashanti.

 The Geita gold deposit is an Archaean mesothermal orebody, largely hosted in a banded ironstone formation (BIF).
 Mineralisation is found where auriferous fluids, which are interpreted to have moved along shears often on BIF-diorite contacts, reacted with the BIF.
-Some lower-grade mineralisation can occur in the diorite as well (usually in association with BIF-hosted mineralisation).
+Some lower-grade mineralisation can also occur in the diorite (usually in association with BIF-hosted mineralisation).
 Approximately 20% of the gold is hosted in the diorite.
-As of 31 December, 2007, AngloGold Ashanti reported Geita as having total mineral resources of 109,290kt, with total reserves of 67,989kt.

 Mining and processing

-Geita is a multiple open-pit operation with underground potential, which is currently serviced by a 6Mtpa carbon-in-leach (CIL) processing plant.
-Standard open-pit mining methods are employed: hard overburden is drilled and blasted, hydraulic excavators are used to load waste material into a fleet of 100t dump trucks exposing the gold-bearing ore material which is directed to the processing plant.
+Geita is a multiple open-pit and underground gold mining operation, which is currently serviced by a 5.1Mtpa carbon-in-leach (CIL) processing plant.
+Standard open-pit mining methods are employed, hard overburden is drilled and blasted, hydraulic excavators are used to loading waste material into a fleet of 100t dump trucks to expose the gold-bearing ore material, which is directed to the processing plant.

 Production and grades have started to improve at Geita after a disappointing 2006.
-AngloGold Ashanti projected that gold production at Geita would increase to between 330,000oz and 340,000oz at a cost ranging from $605/oz to $615/oz.
+AngloGold Ashanti projected that gold production at the mine would increase to between 330,000oz and 340,000oz at a cost ranging from $605/oz to $615/oz.

-Production, and tonnage throughput in particular, was further hindered by wet ore, mill lubrication problems and a full-scale shutdown of the primary crusher for planned maintenance as well as damage to the ball mill discharge which led to reduced processing plant availability.
+Production, and tonnage throughput, in particular, were further hindered by wet ore, mill lubrication problems and a full-scale shutdown of the primary crusher for planned maintenance, as well as damage to the ball mill discharge, which led to reduced processing plant availability.

-The resumption of ore mining from Nyankanga in the third quarter of 2007 led to a marked improvement in production over that period, however harder material and poor grades saw a reduction in plant throughout which flowed through to reduce gold throughout in Q4.
+The resumption of ore mining from Nyankanga in the third quarter of 2007 led to a marked improvement in production over that period.
+However, harder material and poor grades saw a reduction in plant throughout that flowed through to reduce gold throughout during Q4.

-AngloGold Ashanti reported a 9% fall in cash costs to $452/oz with the increased level of production.
+AngloGold Ashanti reported a 9% reduction in cash costs to $452/oz with the increased level of production.
 Reduced expenditure on equipment re-builds and contractor services also contributed to the containment of costs.
-Capital expenditure for 2007 was $27m (2006: $67m) which was spent largely on the replacement of heavy earthmoving equipment.
+Capital expenditure for 2007 was $27m (2006: $67m), which was spent largely on the replacement of heavy earthmoving equipment.

-AngloGold Ashanti has undertaken numerous studies of the Geita site and surrounding areas and identified.
+AngloGold Ashanti has undertaken numerous studies of the Geita site and surrounding areas.